Japicasa/Jedicut_Over_The_Air/README.md

 Jedicut is a famous "FREE" CNC cutting SW developed By Jerome: https://www.jedicut.com/

-This SW is an extension pluging to use Jedicut with SerialUSB.dll and an Arduino ESP8266 It uses TWO arduino compatible ESP8266, here we used D1-minis.
+This SW is an extension pluging to use Jedicut with SerialUSB.dll and TWO Arduino ESP8266 It uses TWO arduino compatible ESP8266, here we used D1-minis.
 One connected to the Computer USB port: The Client.
 The other connected into the CNC control board The Server.
-The Server generateacts as a Secure wifi AP where the client connects.
+The Server acts as a Secure wifi AP where the client connects.
-When Jedicut sends data thru USB the client receives them and relays them thu a TCP-IP socket into the Server which then comands the CNC table.
+When Jedicut sends data thru USB the client receives them and relays them thru a TCP-IP socket into the Server which then comands the CNC table.
-Useful in case tha access to your table is complicated or if you want to use a computer not near the table, within wifi range.
+Useful in case that access to your table is complicated or if you want to use a computer not near the table, within wifi range.

 Next step will be to write a new .dll for Jedicut that removes the need of a Client Arduino being the PC the client for the board controller.